benthecoder/blog/posts/fear.md

 The second way is to be intentional about your decisions.

 Everything that happens to you could be the best or the worst thing.
 It's all about your perception.

-This relates to turning suffering and moments of despair into opportunities for growth, and using negative emotions as fuel.